aslamdoctor/rearrange-woocommerce-products/readme.txt

 == Important Notes ==

 1. If you're using a page builder plugin to showcase your products, please be aware that this plugin may not be compatible.
 We recommend reaching out to the developers of your page builder plugin for further guidance.
-2. It's important to note that once you deactivate or delete the plugin, any rearrangements of all products cannot be reversed as it updates the ‘menu_order’ of the products.
+2. It's important to note that once you deactivate or delete the plugin, any rearrangements of all products cannot be reversed as it updates the 'menu_order' of the products.
 3. If you're reordering products by categories, please keep in mind that the rearrangements WILL BE reversed upon deactivating or deleting the plugin.

 == Installation ==